About Horween Leather we use in production of VSTELLE handcrafted leather watch straps

 Horween Leather is any leather produced by Horween Leather Co from Chicago.
 In an old building along the Chicago river, hides are cut, shaved, tanned and glazed by hand.
 The leather produced in this building is considered the premier American leather.
 Primer Magazine writes:

 Their goal has been to make the world's best handcrafted leather by using formulas that do not cut corners, and choosing components strictly for their quality in order to make a perfect naturally tanned leather.
-Like the leather they produce, they only get better with age.
+Like the leather they produce, they only get better with age."Horween Leather never cuts corners.
+They air-dry their leathers and make each piece to order.
+And like the leather they produce, they’ve only gotten better with age."

 Is Horween Leather full grain?